SomeDad/HomeNetwork/README.md

 The next step for me will then be setting up my HomeLab.
 I am lucky that I have a friend that I can borrow some server-grade hardware to do so, I just need to get myself a cheap server cabinet / rack.
 I have still yet to decide how I'd like to set up the HomeLab, whether I would set it up with a traditional OS and run some VM's for attack / defence and practicing programs, or whether I would set it up with Dockers to make it easier to run containers like Pi-Hole (Network Ad-Blocker), etc. as well as running some VM's.

+**30/01/2022** - I found some spare time between study to set up the Pfsense NUC, after some trial and error it's all working perfectly.
+Initially I hadn't changed my router to AP mode so it was also trying to be the DHCP server as well as the Pfsense, easy fix.
+I've set up 3 VLANS at this stage, home, lab and IOT; all with different rules and permissions.

+I've had a bit of a look through the Pfsense settings and the packages I could test out.
+I am going to set up pfBlocker (ad blocker) and WireGuard (VPN) at this stage, and when I have the HomeLab set up with dockers I am going to run a Pi-Hole and a different VPN.